 Brexit: Theresa May Lays Out Her Plan For A Sharp Break With The EU

-Britain's Prime Minister said Tuesday that the United Kingdom will walk away from the European Union's single market and unified court system, making a sharp break with its largest trading partner.
+Britain's prime minister said Tuesday that the United Kingdom will walk away from the European Union's single market and unified court system, making a sharp break with its largest trading partner.

-In a speech delivered about six months after voters passed a referendum requiring Britain to leave the EU, May laid out a plan for what that split would look like, emphasizing limits on migration into the country.
+In a speech delivered about six months after voters passed a referendum requiring Britain to leave the EU, Prime Minister Theresa May laid out a plan for what that split would look like, emphasizing limits on migration into the country.

 "We will ensure we can control immigration to Britain from Europe," May said, continuing: